How to train for tennis performance?

 - This puts greater demands and focus on pre-, within-, and post-match recovery strategies (fluid and carbohydrate replenishment & recovery interventions)

-- It has been suggested that VO2max values >50 ml/kg/min for males and > 42 ml/kg/min for females are generally considered as a minimum standard and preferably a higher value is encouraged for tennis athletes to be able to practice and compete at a high level.
+- VO2max: values of >50 ml/kg/min for males and > 42 ml/kg/min for females are generally considered as a minimum standard and preferably a higher value is encouraged for tennis athletes to be able to practice and compete at a high level.

-- Based on some studies lactate (LA) production training (drills between 15 and 50 seconds) should also be carried out regularly with the goal of improving the player’s ability to perform high-intensity exercise for longer periods.
+- Lactate (LA) production training: high-intensity drills between 15 and 50 seconds should also be carried out regularly with the goal of improving the player’s ability to perform high-intensity exercise for longer periods.
 Speciﬁc on-court movements (preferably without the racket) are preferred to ensure the attainment of the desired (maximal) intensities and that local muscle adaptations can be fully transferred to actual match play (Fernandez-Fernandez et al., 2009).

 Although heart rate is easily measured, it should not be used as the sole measurement of metabolism, as this would not accurately represent the physiological nature of an intermittent sport such as tennis.

-- Thus it is important to train tennis players in the specific movement patterns that are encountered during match play.
+- Max speed: It is important to train tennis players in the specific movement patterns that are encountered during match play.
 However, one must not confuse game specificity for physiological capabilities, some older studies have suggested that a program consisting of stop-start sprints of no more than 20 meters would be appropriate I strongly disagree since it has been shown multiple times (for reviews see Haugen et al., 2019) that maximal velocity development only occurs when training for, well, maximal velocity sprinting.
-So the line of thinking that sprint activities that are no longer than the furthest distance that the athlete would run, per shot, during a point are unnecessary are short-sighted and should not make their way into papers, neither training programs of strength and conditioning coaches working with tennis players.
+So the line of thinking that sprint activities that are no longer than the furthest distance that the athlete would run, per shot, during a point are unnecessary are short-sighted and should not make their way into papers and/or trainings.

 Traning should consist of both, acceleration focus training and maximal velocity development, especially for younger tennis athletes.